nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

 }
 ```

-> **NOTE:** Remember to create and register the `IPostRepository` interface.
+> **NOTE:** Remember to create and register the `IVideoRepository` interface.

 At first glance the code above may seem like all the other ADO<span>.</span>NET code we've written, but look closer.
 Notice the references to `DbUtils`.

 What is `DbUtils`?
 It's not a part of .NET.
 It's a class we created in order help simplify some of our database interaction code, particularly with regards to dealing with `null` values.
-You might have noticed that the `Caption` column in the `Post` table is nullable, so we could use the help.
+You might have noticed that the `Description` column in the `Video` table is nullable, so we could use the help.

 Create a `Utils` folder and add the `DbUtils.cs` file inside it.